 The MIC is constructed of 316L stainless steel.
-Stainless steel seams are ground smooth and corners are coved to eliminate hard to clean areas.
+Stainless steel seams are ground smooth and coved corners to eliminate hard to clean areas.
+A large side door allow for access during cleaning.
 The viewing area is comprised of engineered plastics that provide an unobstructed view of the work area.
 These surfaces are smooth and designed to be easy to clean and sanitize.
 The lighting and air handling systems are external to the chamber.
 This not only adds to the ease of sanitizing but also keeps maintenance out of the critical area.
-The airlocks use solidly built latches for repeated use.
 The workstation height adjustment utilizes a hydraulic lift system.